track-asia/trackasia-native/docs/mdbook/src/android/getting-started-guide.md

 <div class="warning">

-In versions prior to the (upcoming) MapLibre Native for Android 11.0 release, you need to use `com.mapbox.mapboxsdk.*` for imports instead of `org.maplibre.android.*`.
-Classes with `Mapbox` in the name are replaced with `MapLibre`.
-Details can be found in the [changelog](https://github.com/maplibre/maplibre-native/blob/main/platform/android/CHANGELOG.md).
+In versions prior to the (upcoming) TrackAsia Native for Android 11.0 release, you need to use `com.mapbox.mapboxsdk.*` for imports instead of `org.trackasia.android.*`.
+Classes with `Mapbox` in the name are replaced with `TrackAsia`.
+Details can be found in the [changelog](https://github.com/track-asia/trackasia-native/blob/main/platform/android/CHANGELOG.md).

 </div>